pbrdmn/brd.mn/src/articles/mentors/index.md

 ---

-## Strategy skills

-I was also required to assist the Product Manager in building development roadmaps for these teams to keep them aligned with the company's goals and the Product and Engineering <abbr title="Objectives and Key Results">OKR</abbr>s.

-Working with the <abbr title="Chief Product Officer">CPO</abbr> and the Product Manager to understand how the teams within our tribe could be best aligned with the company's strategy took some time, as this process with OKRs was new to most of us, myself included.

-After a few false starts, we were able to define the objectives and key results that would allow our teams to identify the work in their domains that would have the greatest impact in the appropriate areas of the business.

-This process change required careful management because it represented a significant departure from the methods of operation that our teams had previously used.

-From these new OKRs, the Product Manager and I worked with each team to build out roadmaps that highlighted the expected outcome for each initiative for the team and how it was aligned with the company strategy.

----

 ## Conclusion

-For me, the opportunity to work with a knowledgeable and experienced mentor meant I had the tools to understand the limits of my skills and the gaps in my current role.
+Looking back now I can see that the opportunity to work with a knowledgeable and experienced mentor meant I had the tools to understand the limits of my skills and the gaps in my current role.
 I could see how to quickly adjust my behaviour to better support the team I was on.

 I was also able to see further ahead in my career and begin gaining knowledge and developing the skills that would support my transition from one role to the next.
 In preparing myself for those next steps, the challenges I faced did not seem as insurmountable as they once would have.